Amethyst View

 Updated Jan 2026

-The definitive resource for collectors and investors.
-From commercial abundance to the "Deep Siberian" renaissance, master the valuation matrix of 2026.
+The definitive resource for enthusiasts and collectors.
+From commercial abundance to the "Deep Siberian" renaissance, master the grading matrix of 2026.

 Color is King

-70% of value comes from hue, tone, and saturation.
-"Deep Siberian" is the gold standard.
+70% of quality comes from hue, tone, and saturation.
+"Deep Siberian" is the aesthetic standard.

 The 2026 Shift

-Provenance and "untreated" status are the new price multipliers this year.
+Provenance and "untreated" status are the new rarity multipliers this year.

 Certification